AkshayCK06/MBDIA25_CS_StravaDashboard/docs/QUICK_START.md

 ## Next Steps

 Once you have data:
-- Explore the CSV in Excel/Google Sheets: `data/activities.csv`
+- Explore the data in the `dashboard.ipynb`
-- Start building the Streamlit dashboard (Week 2)
+- Continue building advanced visualizations as per the `README.md`
-- Add visualizations with Plotly (Week 2)
+- Implement map visualizations with Folium

 ---